Lightstreamer/Lightstreamer-example-StockList-client-rtd/README.md

 ```

 So, the first parameter is the identifier of the RTD server installed on the local system who will provide the data.
-It is registered in the C# code of for this demo is defined as: <i>lightstreamer.rtdnew23</i> []()
+It is registered in the C# code and for this demo is defined as: <i>lightstreamer.rtdnew23</i> []()
-The ServerName paramter is not used by the demo and the following parameters are a free list of values called topics which should represent the value required by the excel sheet to valorise the cells.
+The ServerName parameter  is not used by the demo and the following parameters are a free list of values called topics which should represent the value required by the excel sheet to valorise the cells.
-In the demo the first topic of the list is used as selector.
+In the demo the first topic of the list is used as a selector.

 The 'CONFIG' value is a special case that once received by the RTDServer triggers the connection to the Lightstreamer server.
 Please look at A1 cell in the Excel sheet: